 Currently: Analyst for Dynasty Wealth (focused on finding and covering disruptor companies that have 100X to 1,000X potential within 5 years).

-Passion is recommending shorts for hyped companies that have inherently flawed negative CFFO models.
+Passion is recommending shorts for hyped companies that have inherently flawed negative CFFO models and ten baggers for those which are extremely undervalued based on their CFFO.
 Does not trade the markets and is instead a buy and holder.

 I am a fee-only fiduciary specializing in conscientious retirement planning and retirement income management with an internet practice serving clients around the country and internationally. ¶ An RMA® myself, I teach the Retirement Income Industry Association (http://riia-usa.org) RMA designation class to financial advisors through Salem State University. ¶ The RMA method uses your household balance sheet to build a safe retirement allocation to Upside/ Floor/ Longevity/ Reserves that puts securing your lifestyle ahead of schemes to "beat the market." ¶ Allocation to Floor and Upside is based on the strength of your balance sheet instead of ion arbitrary glide paths or monte carlo probability results.
 Its your life, not a game of chance.
 Better planning = a better outcome. ¶ I have developed an Excel based tool call R-MAP Planner for retirement planning that sets up the retirement allocations to the four risk management portfolios based on the strength of your household balance sheet. ¶ R-MAP is available at www.remap-planner.com.
 You can contact me at firstname.lastname@example.org

 I am a buy-side analyst for various private wealth managers, institutional and accredited investors.
 My goal for articles on Seeking Alpha is to bring exposure to business development companies (BDCs) that finance small to medium sized businesses, typically overlooked by banks.
-BDCs are an instrument for investors to earn healthy dividends by avoiding double taxation at the corporate level and allowing income to flow directly to each shareholder.
+BDCs are an instrument for investors to earn healthy dividends by avoiding double taxation at the corporate level and allowing income to flow directly to shareholders.
 Please see website link below for more information.

 I am a former Investment and Commercial Banker with over 30 years experience in the field.
 I have been advising both individuals and institutional clients on high-yield investment strategies since 1991.
 As author of “High Dividend Opportunities”, a premium subscription service at Seeking Alpha, my objective is to bring investors the most profitable and newest high dividend ideas, with special focus on the Energy sector.
 The service includes an actively managed model Portfolio targeting an overall dividend yield of 6-9% in addition to long-term capital gains.
 My research aims to maximize returns by identifying undervalued securities in the High Yield space.

-In addition to being a Certified Public Accountant CPA from the State of Arizona, I hold a BS Degree from Indiana University, Bloomington, and a Masters degree from Thunderbird School of Global Management (Arizona).
+In addition to being a former Certified Public Accountant ("CPA") from the State of Arizona, I hold a BS Degree from Indiana University, Bloomington, and a Masters degree from Thunderbird School of Global Management (Arizona).
 I am also a Certified Mortgage Advisor CEMAP, a UK certification.
 My Research and Articles have been featured on Seeking Alpha, Investing.com, ETFdailynews, and on FXEmpire.

 For more information on how to subscribe to “High Dividend Opportunities” and gain exclusive access to the portfolio, live alerts and market commentaries, check the post: Introduction to “High Dividend Opportunities” on my Instablog or just email me at email@example.com .

-Over 30 years of investing in individual stocks.
+Over 35 years of investing in individual stocks.
 Extensive business experience with small to mid-size companies, including as CEO.
 Many hundreds of blog posts on financial and economic matters since 2008.
-Focus on value with catalysts for upside price action.
+Focus on value with catalysts for upside price action; and biotech.
 Background as a physician and pharmaceutical inventor and entrepreneur.

 25 years in energy M&A/Corporate Finance business career.
 Senior officer for public E&P companies, including MLP, charged with overseeing (at different times) accounting, tax, legal, investment banking/analyst relations, investor relations, as well as business unit with land, engineering, geological and support functions.
 Used legal background to interface with and direct outside investment bankers, law firms and accounting firms in M&A transactions and offerings.
 Personal investments and trading 15 years.

 I am the Contributor Success Strategist for Seeking Alpha Marketplace, helping authors to succeed in growing their services through a focus on marketing and content strategy.
 I originally joined Seeking Alpha as a Senior Editor in June 2012, and left to pursue other opportunities in late 2016.
-I managed the Dividends, Income & Retirement and Expert Insight platforms.
+During my initial tenure at SA, I managed the Dividends, Income & Retirement and Expert Insight platforms.
 D&I focuses on income investment strategies and dividend investment-focused content for investors from the accumulation stage to retirement.
 The purpose of Expert Insight is to expand and elevate the quality of Seeking Alpha's content by including articles from an industry insider's point of view, designed to help investors make more informed decisions as they consider specific sectors and trends within those sectors for their investing strategies, e.g., utilities or technology.
 Expert Insight articles offer more of a macro, 30,000-foot-view that goes beyond investment analysis or stock recommendations.
 I also curated the Dividends & Income Digest, a bi-weekly publication that takes a look at a question that is compelling and relevant to the community, showcases the responses of DI thought leaders, and serves as a round-up of top DI articles.
 I have a particular interest in retirement-related content, particularly with regard to using a dividend strategy to create a steady income stream for those golden years.

 Jeff is the President of NewArc Investments Inc., manager of both individual and institutional investments.
 Jeff is a registered investment advisor, and portfolio manager for NewArc's investment programs.
 Jeff is a former college professor with a hands-on, real world attitude.
 His quantitative modeling helped inform state and local officials in Wisconsin for more than a decade.
 A Public Policy analyst, he taught advanced research methods at the University of Wisconsin, and analyzed many issues related to state tax policy.
 Jeff began in the financial business as Research Director for trading firm at the Chicago Board Options Exchange.
 He investigated anomalies in the standard option pricing models, taught classes for beginning options traders, and developed new forecasting techniques.
 In 1991 he established a general research consultancy, working with professional traders at all of the Chicago financial exchanges.
 In 1998 he started NewArc Investments, Inc. Jeff has a commitment to the specific needs of individual investors.
 It is not a one-size-fits all approach, but one that emphasizes the unique circumstances of each client.
 Jeff also serves on the board of two small technology companies (currently Chairman at one).
 He is occasionally as an expert witness in legal cases involving financial markets and hedging.